Miyeegombyn Enkhbold

-Miyegombyn Enkhbold (Миеэгомбын Энхболд, Miyégombīn Enhbold; born 19 July 1964) is a Mongolian politician who was Prime Minister of Mongolia from January 2006 to November 2007 and Deputy Prime Minister from 2007 to 2012.
-He has been Chairman of the State Great Khural, the Mongolian parliament,from 2016 to 2019.
+Miyegombyn Enkhbold (Миеэгомбын Энхболд, Miyégombīn Enhbold; born 19 July 1964) is a Mongolian politician who was the 24th Prime Minister of Mongolia from January 2006 to November 2007 and deputy prime minister from 2007 to 2012.
+He has been Chairman of the State Great Khural, the Mongolian parliament, from 2016 to 2019.

-From 2005 until October 2007, Enkhbold was the Chairman of the Mongolian People's Revolutionary Party (MPRP, later MPP).
+From 2005 until October 2007, Enkhbold was the chairman of the Mongolian People's Revolutionary Party (MPRP, later MPP).
 He also served for a time as Mayor of Ulaanbaatar, the capital.
-Following his party's defeat in the 2012 general election, he was appointed as Vice Chairman of the State Great Khural.
-In the 27th Congress of the Mongolian People's Party, he was elected twice as party chairman.
+Following his party's defeat in the 2012 general election, he was appointed Vice Chairman of the State Great Khural.
+He was elected twice as party chairman in the 27th Congress of the Mongolian People's Party.
 In 2016, when the MPP gained control of parliament, he was elected as Chairman of the State Great Khural.

 Education and early life

 He finished school in 1982 and started studying in 1983.
-He earned an undergraduate diploma from the National University of Mongolia majoring in centrally planned economy in 1987.
+He earned an undergraduate diploma from the National University of Mongolia, majoring in centrally planned economy in 1987.

 From 1987, he worked as an economist with the Services Office of the Executive Authority of the Assembly of People's Deputies of Ulaanbaatar.
-In 1989 he became a specialist to the Department of Planning and Service Mechanics of the Public Services Ministry.
-In 1991, he returned to become the head of the municipal Services Office.
+In 1989 he became a specialist in the Department of Planning and Service Mechanics of the Public Services Ministry.
+In 1991, he returned to head the municipal Services Office.
 Enkhbold is married and has two children.

 Joining MPRP and municipal politics

-Enkhbold joined the MPRP in 1990, the same year when the MPRP Politburo resigned and the democratic process began in Mongolia.
+Enkhbold joined the MPRP in 1990, the same year when the MPRP Politburo resigned, and the democratic process began in Mongolia.

 The MPRP appointed Enkhbold as a Deputy Governor of the Chingeltei District of Ulaanbaatar from 1992 to 1996, and as Chairman of the Presidium of the Chingeltei Districts Khural of Citizens Representatives from 1996 to 1997.

 The MPRP appointed him as the chairman of the MPRP's Council in Ulan Bator from 1997 to 2005.
 In 1999, he was elected as mayor of Ulan Bator by the MPRP dominated Ulan Bator's People's Representative's Hural.
 During his appointment as mayor he worked to re-allocate brownfield land in central Ulaanbaatar for development in order to address the city's well documented housing shortage.